 Stay in CDB if you want to stay in a central location; you are first time visitor; you want to be near many attractions;

-Holiday Inn Express Adelaide City Centre is located in the vibrant north-west quarter of Adelaide’s CBD.
-The central location provides guests with easy access to Adelaide Oval, Adelaide Convention Centre, the Royal Adelaide Hospital, the SA Health and Medical Research Institute, University of South Australia, Adelaide Casino, and Rundle Mall, all within a 10-minute walk away.
+Holiday Inn Express Adelaide located in the vibrant north-west quarter of the CBD.
+The central location with easy access to Adelaide Oval, Convention Centre, Adelaide Casino, and Rundle Mall.
 This 4-star hotel is a great place to stay for couples, business and leisure travelers.

-ibis Adelaide is a 4-star hotel, just 10 minutes walk from Adelaide Convention Centre, The Adelaide Botanic Gardens and Royal Adelaide Hospital.
+ibis Adelaide a 4-star hotel, just 10 minutes walk from Convention Centre, Botanic Gardens and Royal Hospital.
 It is 15 minutes’ drive from Adelaide Airport and Glenelg Beach.
 Adelaide’s arts district, which includes the Festival Center and Dunstan Playhouse is just 10 minutes’ drive away.

-Adelaide Central YHA is ideally located for enjoying the West End, with markets, shopping, restaurants, cafes, bars and nightclubs within walking distance.
-The property is just 20 minutes by bus from Adelaide Airport or Adelaide Parklands Rail Terminal.
-This hostel is a great place to stay for backpackers.
+Adelaide Central YHA ideally located close to markets, cafes, bars and nightclubs.
+The property is just 20 minutes by bus from Airport or Rail Terminal. a great place to stay for backpackers.

 >>🔍 MORE BEST PLACES TO STAY IN ADELAIDE CBD <<